sirkitree/pippi/readme.md

 Usage: ginger [command] [options]

 [Commands]
-list            List project associated with your subdomain.
+list            List projects associated with your subdomain.
+This will give you a list of project names and their IDs which you need for logging your entries.
                   ex: ginger list

 log             Log time entries using various options.